-HVAC helpers are technicians who work alongside more experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work with experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 - Carrying and loading equipment and materials

-To start as an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require a specific amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.

-The amount of money that an HVAC helper can earn usually depends on their level of experience, the region where they work and the specific company they're working for.
+An HVAC helper's salary usually depends on how much experience they have, the region where they work and the specific company they're working for.

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
-With experience and more training programs, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.
+Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and completing more training, HVAC helpers can transition to becoming fully certified HVAC technicians, increasing their annual salaries.

-Generally, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Generally, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.